jfsp/pqc-monitor/HANDOVER.md

-Root cause: the full enumeration lived in `domain_extra['cipher_enum']` but `assessments.cipher_suites` only stored the single passively-negotiated suite per service, `/api/domain/<domain>` never returned `domain_extra`, and the modal truncated to 2 ciphers.
+Root cause: the full enumeration lived in `domain_extra['cipher_enum']` but `assessments.cipher_suites` only stored the single passively-negotiated suite per service, `/api/domain/<domain>` never returned `domain_extra`, and the modal truncated to 2 ciphers which meant it never reached the dashboard.

 - `scanner/crypto_assessor.py`: merges all enumerated suites (IANA) into `cipher_suites_found` / `tls_versions_found`; passive cipher names are